Puteaux: Government and infrastructure

+The Grande Arche and Tour Sequoia, both in La Défense and in Puteaux, have the administrative offices of the Ministry of Ecological Transition.
+The Grande Arche also has the head offices of the French Marine Accident Investigation Office (BEAmer) and of the French Land Transport Accident Investigation Bureau (BEA-TT).

-Tour Pascal B in La Défense and in Puteaux has the head offices of the Bureau d'Enquêtes sur les Événements de Mer and of the Ministry of Ecology, Energy, Sustainable Development and Sea.
+Tour Pascal B in La Défense and in Puteaux at one time had the head offices of BEAmer, BEA-TT, and part of the head office of the Ministry of Ecology, Energy, Sustainable Development and Sea (a predecessor of the Ministry of Ecological Transition), while other parts of the ministry were at Tour Pascal A and the Grande Arche.
+Tour Voltaire, also in Puteaux and La Défense, once had the head office of BEA-TT, and BEAmer.

 Economy

 The tax revenue of La Défense makes Puteaux one of the richest communes of France.
 Puteaux receives forty million euros per year coming from the companies within the district alone.
 Puteaux does not have a debt and its financial reserves, placed in Treasury bills, returns ten million euros in interest alone.
 The budget of Puteaux can thus exceed 200 million euros (reference 2005), for only 42,000 inhabitants.

 Puteaux has a long industrial past, in particular the car industry (De Dion-Bouton, but also Unic, Saurer and Daimler-Benz), aeronautics (Zodiac Group, Morane-Saulnier), the armament industry Atelier de Construction de Puteaux (APX), inks (Charles Lorilleux) and perfumes (Coty).

 Politics

 Charles Ceccaldi-Raynaud (Union for a Popular Movement, UMP) was the mayor of Puteaux from 1969 to 2004.
 In 2004 he was succeeded by his daughter Joëlle Ceccaldi-Raynaud (UMP).
 She was also temporarily appointed as a Member of Parliament for the 6th district of Hauts-de-Seine (Puteaux/Neuilly-sur-Seine) instead of Nicolas Sarkozy.

 The administration of Puteaux by Ceccaldi-Raynaud is considered authoritarian by certain people (the opposition but sometimes also certain people of their own political camp in Hauts-de-Seine).
 This criticism regularly has echoes in the media (like the daily newspapers Libération, Le Monde, the edition of Hauts-de-Seine of Le Parisien and the news magazine L'Express, which made a coverstory of it at the end of 2005).

 In September 2005, Charles Ceccaldi-Raynaud announced his intention to become mayor again, instead of his daughter.
 However, his daughter refused to resign.
 A lot of fixing was needed, in particular in the Municipal council (reported in a dispatch of the AFP of November 21, 2005).